👨👩👧 Parent guide 🖨️ Paper first 💻 Purposeful screen use 📈 Saved progress

 Printable practice

-Clean practice pages designed for handwriting, showing work, and calm focus.
+The main work is designed for paper, handwriting, showing work, and focused learning.

 💻 Screen